about

 What were the chances that over 14 years, I might open up that blog in the right 3-hour timespan to see someone I know on the front page?

-Setting aside the cosmic coincidence of caring to look at all, the odds start somewhere around 1 in 38194 (or about 0.0026%).
 On December 28th, Jackie's site was posted.
 5 hours later, I updated this site.

 Since then, I've been determined to make this website one way or another.
 My presence is a symptom of great coincidence, and a bit of superstition.
 If it's a sign, I'll take it, and if it's not, well; it's not so bad to be lost.